adoumasseo/alx-system_engineering-devops/0x00-shell_basics/README.md

-my 7-movethatfile contains answer to mv betty my 8-firstdelete contains removing of betty my 9-firstdirdeletion contain script to remove my_first_directory MY 10-back contains go back to previous current directory
+my 7-movethatfile contains answer to mv betty my 8-firstdelete contains removing of betty my 9-firstdirdeletion contain script to remove my_first_directory MY 10-back contains go back to previous current directory My 11-lists list everything in current directory , in parent of this currnet directory and in /boot